-Revenues from our express logistics services represented 19.8%, 21.7%, 26.2% and 35.8% of our revenue from operations (without adjustments for intracompany transactions between key service areas) for the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015, respectively.
+Revenues from our express logistics services represented 21.7%, 26.2% and 35.8% of our revenue from operations (without adjustments for intracompany transactions between key service areas) in Fiscals 2017, 2016 and 2015, respectively.

 Customers are generally charged for our express logistics services in a number of ways, including (i) on the basis of actual or volumetric weight of goods transported from the location of origin to the ultimate destination, (ii) on a per trip or per kilometre basis, or (iii) for the use of a dedicated vehicle for a specific number of kilometres each month, with additional charges for extra distance.